JisuLee33/JisuLee33/README.md

 - 👋 Hi, I’m @JisuLee33
-- 👀 I’m interested in enviroment
+- 👀 I’m interested in environment
 - 🌱 I’m currently learning programing.
 - 💞️ I’m looking to collaborate on many people
 - 📫 How to reach me ...